THE BEST LAS VEGAS PROPERTIES

 $100,000, the CLTV is 90% ($80,000+$10,000 = $90,000 / $100,000 = 90%).

-for negotiating a real estate or loan transaction.
-A commission is generally a
+agent for negotiating a real estate or loan transaction.
+A commission is

-stating that the borrower's loan has been conditionally approved and specifying
+lender stating that the borrower's loan has been conditionally approved and

-the terms under which lender agrees make the loan.
-Also known as a "loan
+specifying the terms under which lender agrees make the loan.
+Also known as a

-individual unit owners in a condominium or planned unit development (PUD)
+unit owners in a condominium or planned unit development (PUD) project for

-project for additional capital to defray homeowners' association costs and
+additional capital to defray homeowners' association costs and expenses and to

-expenses and to repair, replace, maintain, improve, or operate the common areas
+repair, replace, maintain, improve, or operate the common areas of the project.

-and amenities owned (or managed) by a planned unit development (PUD) or
+land, and amenities owned (or managed) by a planned unit development (PUD) or condominium

-condominium project's homeowners' association (or a cooperative project's
+project's homeowners' association (or a cooperative project's cooperative

-cooperative corporation) that are used by all of the unit owners, who share in
+corporation) that are used by all of the unit owners, who share in the common

-the common expenses of their operation and maintenance.
-Common areas include
+expenses of their operation and maintenance.
+Common areas include swimming

-swimming pools, tennis courts, and other recreational facilities, as well as
+pools, tennis courts, and other recreational facilities, as well as common

 Community Property - In some Western and Southwestern